-To bridge the achievement gap, children in poverty need a lot more than academic instruction.
-Head Start addresses the many factors that contribute to school success, and provides services that prepare children to learn and grow.
+Head Start offers much more than academic instruction.
+Our program addresses the many factors that contribute to school success, and provides services that prepare children to learn and grow.
 These services include health and developmental screenings, nutritious meals, home visits, mental health services, and referrals to community resources.

 Clackamas County Children’s Commission (CCCC) was formed in 1972 to operate a Head Start program, and has proven itself as a stable resource for families in need.
-In 2007, we received funding for 86 Early Head Start children ages zero until three.
+In 2007, we received funding for 86 Early Head Start children from birth to three years of age.
 Our mission is to support the growth of healthy children and families, positive parenting and school readiness.
 Clackamas County Children’s Commission Head Start serves 714 children throughout the county in its 11 Head Start centers.

 Head Start targets its services to families who earn less than the Federal Poverty Level (FPL), although Head Start eligibility may also be met if the child has special needs or is in foster care, homeless, or if the family receives certain types of public assistance.
 Every attempt is made to enroll those with the highest needs, as poverty frequently exists in tandem with other problems.
 We consider risk factors such as lack of health and dental care, inadequate nutrition, prenatal literacy levels, domestic violence, long-term poverty and social isolation.